JoeyHendricks/STATS-PAL/README.md

 our system under test and gives us a false understanding of whatever is going on.
-Because this project is based on this raw data philosophy from [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) we base our automated analysis, not on a single metric like the average or the median, but we look into discovering change throughout the entire raw data set, ***that is why using raw data is a prerequisite for being able to use this comparison algorithm without it, it makes less sense to use this solution.***.
+Because this project is based on this raw data philosophy from [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) we base our automated analysis, not on a single metric like the average or the median, but we look into discovering change throughout the entire raw data set, ***that is why using raw data is a prerequisite for being able to use this [heuristic](https://en.wikipedia.org/wiki/Heuristic) without it, it makes less sense to use this solution.***.

 ## How do the calculations used in this algorithm work?